Education reform: Trump administration

 The legislation enacted on July 1, 2019, replaced the Carl D. Perkins Career and Technical Education (Perkins IV) Act of 2006.
 Stipulations in Perkins V enables school districts to make use of federal subsidies for all students' career search and development activities in the middle grades as well as comprehensive guidance and academic mentoring in the upper grades.
 At the same time, this law revised the meaning of "special populations" to include homeless persons, foster youth, those who left the foster care system, and children with parents on active duty in the United States armed forces.

 Barriers to reform

 Education inequalities facing students of color

 Another factor to consider in education reform is that of equity and access.
 Contemporary issues in the United States regarding education faces a history of inequalities that come with consequences for education attainment across different social groups.
+For example, students of color often attend underfunded schools, have less access to advanced classes, and face higher suspension rates, which all impact their chances of graduating and going to college.